-Following their options choices in Year 8, students study their four GCSE and technical qualifications in addition to English, Mathematics, Science, Religious Education and Physical Education.
-In Year 9, students have a supplementary PSHCE lesson one hour a fortnight as part of the Life Ready Programme which aims to develop knowledge of relationships, health and well-being, and living in the wider world.
+Following their options choices in Year 8, pupils study their four GCSE and technical qualifications in addition to English, Mathematics, Science, Religious Education and Physical Education.
+Pupils also have a fortnightly PSHE lesson.